SparkPost/support-docs/support/user-guide/automatic-inline-seeds.md

 * A proactive approach would be to use the Automatic Inline Seeding functionality to seed your password reset campaign on a regular basis.
 This way, you could notice sooner that your password reset emails are going to the spam folder more often.
 This gives you the chance to identify the issue (like bad HTML, broken DKIM records, or a broken link) before it impacts your deliverability.

 ### My Campaign_ID is Generated at the Time of Sending
-* If the campaign_ids you want to seed have a common prefix (for example “marketing”) you can set the Automatic Inline Seeding configuration to seed your campaign_id: marketing_* and SparkPost will count all your marketing messages for potential seeding.
+* If the `campaign_id`s you want to seed have a common prefix (for example “marketing”) you can set the Automatic Inline Seeding configuration to seed your `campaign_id`: marketing_* and SparkPost will count all your marketing messages for potential seeding.
-* If your campaign_id’s are truly unique and have nothing that could be pattern-matched, you can pass the campaign_id to the Automatic Inline Seeds API a few seconds before clicking send.
+* If your `campaign_id`s are truly unique and have nothing that could be pattern-matched, you can pass the `campaign_id` to the Automatic Inline Seeds API a few seconds before clicking send.
 SparkPost will take care of the rest once the config is updated or you can use a very relaxed wildcard match.

 ### My Campaign_ID’s Don’t Change Often and I want to Seed on a Recurring Basis
 * Imagine that you send a weekly newsletter or a regular welcome email.
-If your campaign_ids for these messages do not change often, you can tell SparkPost to seed these campaigns on a regular basis.
-For example, setting the Seed Reset Time to 7 days will let you seed your campaign_id: welcome-email every week and can indicate changes in your deliverability.
+If your `campaign_id`s for these messages do not change often, you can tell SparkPost to seed these campaigns on a regular basis.
+For example, setting the Seed Reset Time to 7 days will let you seed your `campaign_id`: welcome-email every week and can indicate changes in your deliverability.